robur-coop/dnsvizor-handbook/src/dnsvizor_web_interface.md

 ![Dnsvizor web authentication](../images/auth.png)

-Any username will work, but the password must the be same password you used to startup the unikernel.
+Any username will work, but the password must the be same password you provided as argument (`--password`) to the unikernel.

 ## Dashboard Endpoints